Positively Impacting Lives

 ThinkBox + Altura + The Stennett Company + E3 Connections

 - Invested over $5,000 in school supplies to DC Housing Authority students.

 - Funded hundreds of dollars in community grants to low-income residents through a Resident Council.

-- Provided paid living-wage internships to local students.
+- Provided paid living-wage internships to several local students.